 - FCY (full course yellow) may be used if there is a live race director, and it will be their decision on when to use it.
 Race admins must ensure that the FCY procedures are posted in the driver briefings prior to the race.

 Passing & On-track Behavior

-5. Dive-bombing* should be avoided and is subject to a penalty.
-If the attempting driver is either out of or loses control and causes contact or time loss to the other driver, any applied penalty may be harsher than normal.
+- Dive-bombing* should be avoided and is subject to a penalty.
+If the attempting driver is either out of or loses control and causes contact or time loss to another driver, any applied penalty may be harsher than normal.

-6. Brake checking, unnecessary slowing thru a corner (lingering at or near apex to block other drivers), punting, bump-passing, cutting-off/chopping* are all deemed deliberate and unsportsmanlike actions whether there is contact or not, and subject to penalty.
+- Brake checking, unnecessary slowing thru a corner (lingering at or near apex to block another driver), punting, bump-passing, cutting-off/chopping* are all deemed deliberate and unsportsmanlike actions whether there is contact or not, and subject to penalty.

-10. Drivers who go off track limits but can keep their cars under control shall ensure they rejoin the racing surface in a safe manner by slowing down and/or waiting for traffic to clear.
+- Drivers who go off-track limits but can keep their cars under control shall ensure they rejoin the racing surface in a safe manner by slowing down and/or waiting for traffic to clear.

-Notes on GR (Gentleman’s Rule): Performing GR is completely up to the drivers and there will be no guarantee they will get any deduction in penalty amount (if there is an IRR).
-However, stewards will have leniency towards reducing the penalty if:
+Performing GR is completely up to the drivers and there will be no guarantee they will get any deduction in penalty amount (if there is an IRR).
+However, stewards will have leniency towards reducing the penalty If:

 - It is performed immediately at the scene of contact,